neohope83/petstore-k8s/README.md

 # petstore-k8s
 To deploy the Swagger Petstore example to Kubernetes with the specified ingress (petstore.axway-aus.com), follow these steps:

-1. Create a Kubernetes Deployment for Petstore
+1. Create a Kubernetes Deployment for Petstore - deployment.yaml

-Define a Kubernetes Deployment manifest to deploy the Petstore application.

-deployment.yaml

-2. Create a Service for Petstore
+2. Create a Service for Petstore - service.yaml

-service.yaml

-3. Create an Ingress Resource\
+3. Create an Ingress Resource - ingress.yaml

-ingress.yaml

 5. Apply the Manifests